Brass and Chrome-plated metals are two trendy metal-plated finishes used for various products, looks, and designs.

 - Plating Set Up – The negative and positive electrical lead substrate is connected to the metal.
 The negative and positive substrate helps set up the plating process.

-- Plate Bath – The plate bath deposits begin, and the object is exposed to a current.
+- Plate Bath – The plate bath deposits begin, exposing the object to a current.
 The more current, the thicker the plating will become.

 - Plate Post-Treatment – The plate post-treatment step is when the object has a coating treatment to prevent tarnishing and improve the overall corrosion resistance.